Domestic: (800) 748-3349 – International: (203) 743-3349

 Introduction to Phase Modulation

 Phase modulation (PM) is a sophisticated modulation technique that involves varying the phase angle of a carrier signal to encode and transmit information.
+Phase modulation is a form of angle modulation, which also includes frequency modulation (FM); angle modulation techniques vary the angle (phase or frequency) of the carrier wave while keeping amplitude constant.
 Unlike amplitude modulation (AM) and frequency modulation (FM), which alter the amplitude and frequency of the carrier signal respectively, PM keeps these parameters constant while varying the phase.
 This makes PM particularly robust against noise and interference, making it a preferred choice in digital communication systems.

 In PM, the phase angle of the carrier signal is modulated in direct relation to the amplitude of the input signal.
 This allows for efficient data transmission across various communication channels.
 The technique is widely utilized in modern communication systems due to its ability to maintain signal integrity even in noisy environments.
 By altering the phase, PM can encode data in a way that is less susceptible to amplitude variations and frequency shifts, ensuring reliable transmission of information.